shredEngineer/MagnetiCalc/README.md

 ### Option A: Automatic install via pip

+This will install or upgrade MagnetiCalc (and its dependencies) to the user site-packages directory and start it from there.

 #### Linux
-Install (or upgrade) MagnetiCalc to the user site-packages directory and start it from there:
 ```shell
 python3 -m pip install magneticalc --upgrade
 python3 -m magneticalc
 ```
-This will automatically install all dependency packages.

 #### Windows
-Install (or upgrade) MagnetiCalc to the user site-packages directory and start it from there:

 ```shell
 python -m pip install --upgrade scipy
 python -m install --upgrade magneticaclc
 python -m magneticalc
 ```

-This will automatically install SciPy and all dependency packages.
+*Note:*

-*Note:* Although installation would succeed without installing SciPy first, MagnetiCalc would crash upon calling the `np.dot` function due to missing dependencies.
+* Although installation would succeed without installing SciPy first, MagnetiCalc would crash upon calling the `np.dot` function due to missing dependencies.

-*Note:* Installation will fail for Python >= 3.9 because there is no official wheel for `llvmlite` available currently (it might be possible to find an unofficial wheel, but this is not recommended).
+* Installation will currently fail for Python >= 3.9, because there is no official wheel available for the `llvmlite` package dependency.
+(It might be possible to find an unofficial wheel, but this is not recommended).

 #### Juptyer Notebook
 From within a Jupyter Notebook, MagnetiCalc must be installed and run like this (Ubuntu 20.04):